njleonzhang/vscode-extension-mardown-image-paste/README.md

-# markdown-image-paste README
+# vscode-extension-mardown-image-paste

 ## Features

-![](https://user-images.githubusercontent.com/13174059/43577232-e3e2d1f0-967d-11e8-8de8-c844aa0b93dd.gif)

 A command to read the image from system clipborad, optimize the size, upload to CDN, and return you the CDN link.
 Support jpg, png, pdf....

+![](https://user-images.githubusercontent.com/13174059/43577232-e3e2d1f0-967d-11e8-8de8-c844aa0b93dd.gif)

 ## How?